redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/lab2_2_troubleshoot_operator.md

 ```

-Now, if you go look at the pods, the products are happing spinning up pods and working :
+Now, if you go look at the pods, the products are happily spinning up pods and working :

 ![Working DM Pods](images/lab22_working_dm_pods.png)